 - Give baby a little prune juice in a bottle.

 - Give the baby Digestive Tea in a bottle.
 To make Digestive Tea, a folk remedy for treating constipation/gas in babies, take 2 cups fresh anise leaves and 2 cups fresh mint leaves.
 Bring 2 quarts of water to a boil and pour over the herbs.
 Let steep until the water cools.
 Strain.
 Give tepid tea in a bottle to the baby, 4 ounces at a time (recipe from Nourishing Traditions, Chapter on Feeding Babies).

 Watch the Finger Foods as a Cause of Baby Constipation

 As little as ten to fifteen years ago, it was almost unheard of for a breastfed baby to be constipated.
-In fact, the baby books at that time almost universally stated that breastfed babies don’t get constipated.
+In fact, the baby books at that time almost universally stated that breastfed babies don’t get constipated!

 Sarah, The Healthy Home Economist